 - the assembled pies need to be chilled again (30 minutes) prior to baking

 - do not miss out ingredients because they are not in your store cupboard.
-That ¼ tsp of Xantham Gum makes all the difference in this gluten free pastry and it is easy to pick up in most supermarkets or on Amazon.
+That ¼ teaspoon of Xantham Gum makes all the difference in this gluten free pastry and it is easy to pick up in most supermarkets or on Amazon.

 Pile whatever mincemeat you favour into these gluten free mince pies.
 I use my vegan mincemeat recipe, but quality ready-made is perfectly fine too.
 Just ensure you check all mincemeat ingredients are gluten free too.

 On a purely trivial note are you playing #Whamageddon?
 I have to say I am not.
 I grew up when Wham was the band for teenage girls to follow and not to have this song play throughout December is like denying my youth existed.
 Last Christmas is on my Christmas Playlist.
 If you feel the same, play it with abandon whilst making these Gluten Free Mince Pies and join me in Whamhalla.